ydanneg/erply/README.md

 User can search products using full-text search.

+Groups are sorted by remote order.

-Groups and Products are sorted by last change date by default desc.
+Products are sorted by price ASC.

 User can logout and login again.